Lester, Heyward (4 RBIs) power Cubs to 7-1 win over Indians

+CLEVELAND (AP) — Jon Lester and the Cubs didn’t let another of 2020’s distractions slow them one bit.

-CLEVELAND (AP) — Jon Lester looked comfortable on a mound where he helped make history and Jason Heyward hit a three-run homer, leading the Chicago Cubs to a 7-1 win on Tuesday night over the Cleveland Indians, who welcomed back manager Terry Francona after a couple bumpy days.
+Lester looked comfortable on a mound where he helped make history, Jason Heyward hit a three-run homer and Chicago returned from a four-day layoff and rolled to a 7-1 win over the Cleveland Indians, who welcomed back manager Terry Francona after a couple bumpy days.

-Lester (2-0) allowed three hits in six innings as the Cubs moved to 11-3 for the first time since 2016.
+Lester (2-0) allowed three hits in six innings as the Cubs, whose weekend series at St. Louis was postponed because of a COVID-19 outbreak on the Cardinals, moved to 11-3 for the first time since 2016.

-Four years ago, the left-hander pitched three scoreless innings of relief in a drama-filled Game 7 of the World Series when the Cubs beat the Indians to win their first title since 1908.
+Four years ago, Lester pitched three scoreless innings of relief in a drama-filled Game 7 of the World Series when the Cubs beat the Indians to win their first title since 1908.
+This start had been delayed by the postponements, but Lester said he was picked up by his teammates, who cheered like Little Leaguers from the dugout.

+“It’s nice to see these guys show up with energy today,” Lester said.
+“Like I’ve said before, I think that’s what (manager David Ross) Rossie kind of brings to these guys.
+It’s that kind of accountability of, hey, maybe we get beat today, but we’re going to have energy.
+We’re going to be in every pitch, we’re going to grind.
+We’re going to need to do.”

 Heyward, who drove in Chicago’s first run in the second, connected for his second homer to put the Cubs ahead 6-0 in the sixth.
 Progressive Field is also filled with pleasant memories for Heyward, who famously called a team meeting late in Game 7 to regroup the Cubs after the Indians rallied.